Follow these seven steps to become part of the MLCommons™ community and get access to meetings, documents, and code.

 Become a Member

-MLCommons is a community-driven and community-funded effort and we are proud to include a variety of member organizations from across the globe.
-As an open engineering consortium, membership is available on a non-discriminatory basis to a wide variety of organizations including corporations, academic researchers, nonprofits and government organizations, and select individuals.
+MLCommons is a community-driven and community-funded effort and we are proud to include a variety of Members and Affiliates from across the globe.
+As an open engineering consortium, Member or Affiliate status is available on a non-discriminatory basis to all organizations, corporations, academic researchers, nonprofits, government organizations, and individuals.

 Membership offers several benefits

-- MLPerf Training and Inference require membership to submit results
+- MLPerf Training, Inference, and Mobile require Membership to submit results

-- All MLCommons members are listed on the website
+- All paid MLCommons Members are listed on the website

 Submit MLPerf Results